 - A. Purpose.
 Transportation and parking demand management (TDM) encompasses a variety of strategies to encourage more efficient use of the existing transportation system, and reduce reliance on the personal automobile.
 This is achieved by encouraging people through education, outreach, financial incentives, and pricing to choose other modes, share rides, travel outside peak times, and telecommute, among other methods.
 Effective TDM also incorporates management of parking demand.
 Transportation and parking demand management strategies help reduce traffic congestion, reduce the amount of money that must be spent to expand transportation system capacity, improve air quality, and ensure road capacity is available for those who need it most. - B. Transportation and parking demand management in the commercial/mixed use and multi-dwelling zones.
-In the commercial/mixed use, RM2, RM3, RM4 and RX zones, a TDM plan is required when new development includes more than 10 dwelling units, or an alteration to existing development includes the addition of more than 10 dwelling units.
-Sites that are located far from transit, as described in Paragraph 33.266.110.B.2, are exempt from this requirement.
+In the commercial/mixed use and multi-dwelling zones, a TDM plan is required when new development includes a building with more than 10 dwelling units, or an alteration to existing development includes the addition of more than 10 dwelling units within a building.
+Sites in the Central City plan district, and sites that are located far from transit, as described in Paragraph 33.266.110.B.2, are exempt from this requirement.
 To meet the TDM standard, the applicant must choose one of the following: - 1.
 Go through the Transportation Impact review process set out in chapter 33.852; or - 2.
-Meet the objective standards of Title 17.106 as verified by the Portland Bureau of Transportation.
+Meet the objective standards of Title 17.107 as verified by the Portland Bureau of Transportation.